Table of Contents

 Happy holidays fam!
 Since 2020 has brought me back to Boston for the year, I’ve been doing a lot more local travel than I ever anticipated doing.
-I’ve explored more of New England in these past few months than I have my whole life- and I really can’t complain.
+I’ve explored more of New England in these past few months than I have my whole life – and I really can’t complain.
 It’s been amazing getting to know my area more.
 I’m so lucky to live at the crossroads of beaches, mountains, cities, and SIX states to explore.
 I’ve written several posts about New England this year, including my Ultimate New England Bucket List, which I update often, and my fall-themed Leaf Peeping post.
-Today’s post is going to cover the five best places to visit during the holidays in New England!
+Today’s post is going to cover the five best places to visit during winter in New England!

 1. Kennebunkport, Maine